You can join the Deaton Institute in growing research and education capacities to address hunger and extreme poverty.

 - growing change-makers through interdisciplinary team experiences, i.e. the Deaton Scholars Program;

 - scholars’ participation in national and global conferences such as Universities Fighting World Hunger and the World Food Prize;

 - scholars to build networks with those who share their passion for food security.

 “When the Deaton Scholars Program started, people thought we were crazy and they didn’t think the program was suitable for undergraduate students.
-Now, to see it have name recognition on campus, to see projects funded and people move on to graduate school with a focus on food insecurity or using some aspect of what they learned in Deaton Scholars beyond the program, has been the most rewarding part.” – Holly Enowski, Deaton Scholar and former DSP Director
+Now it’s rewarding to see it have name recognition on campus, to see projects funded and people move on to graduate school with a focus on food insecurity or using some aspect of what they learned in Deaton Scholars.” – Holly Enowski, former Deaton Scholar and DSP Director

 The Brady and Anne Deaton Institute is also actively pursuing potential sources of diverse financial support from foundations, private corporations, and other donors to build an endowment that will allow for the institute’s work to have financial stability.
 To talk to Drs.
 Deatons about being a part of their legacy of fighting hunger, please contact the institute.